nimobeeren/thesis/neo4j/generic/README.md

 ## Prerequisites

+- Docker 20 or newer
-- Node.js v14 or newer
+- Node.js 14 or newer

 ## Installation